wavefrontHQ/docs/pages/doc/tracing_integrations.md

 If using the Jaeger or Zipkin integration doesn't make sense in your environment, you can still use Tanzu Observability with those systems.

-### Swap In a Wavefront Tracer

-If you are using Jaeger (or some other tracing system that is compliant with the [OpenTracing](https://opentracing.io) specification), you can replace the Jaeger Tracer with a Wavefront Tracer.

-Swapping Tracers enables the Wavefront service to derive the RED metrics from the entire set of generated spans.
-In contrast, using the Jaeger integration causes the RED metrics to reflect just the subset of spans that are admitted by the Jaeger sampling.

-For setup details, see the [Wavefront OpenTracing SDK](wavefront_sdks.html#sdks-for-collecting-trace-data) for your programming language.

 ### Send Raw Trace Data

 We don't support an integration for your distributed tracing system, or if you are using your own proprietary tracing system, you can use a sender SDK to send raw trace data to Wavefront service.
 With a sender SDK, you can write code that obtains the component values from your spans, and assembles those values into the [Wavefront span format](trace_data_details.html#wavefront-span-format).
 The sender SDK also lets you configure your application to send the trace data to a Wavefront proxy or directly to the Wavefront service.